lljustycell999/Text-Document-Enhancer/README.md

 cd Text-Document-Enhancer

-2: Ensure that Python (and venv if you want a virtual environment) is installed:
+2: Ensure that Python (and venv if you want to use a virtual environment) is installed and updated:

 sudo apt update

 sudo apt install python3 python3-venv python3-pip

-3: (Optional) Use a virtual environment like venv.
-If you choose venv, run these terminal commands as well:

-python3 -m venv venv

-source venv/bin/activate

 pip install --upgrade pip